SuperOfficeDocs/superoffice-docs/docs/license/expander-services/index.md

 * [Cross-domain identify management (SCIM)][11] (a company-wide license)
   * Use your current user admin tool to manage users in SuperOffice CRM.
-  * SCIM saves your IT administrators time, streamlines your user-managements and reduces the risk of errors.
+  * SCIM saves your IT administrators time, streamlines your user management and reduces the risk of errors.

 * Databridge (a company-wide license)
   * Lets you import and export anything between SuperOffice CRM and your other cloud solutions once or as many times you need, which ensures data consistency, data quality and saves you time from otherwise manual processes.
   * Lets you define data to flow between your systems on an ad-hoc basis or set up scheduled integration routines to fit your business workflows.
-The tool handles duplicates automatically and support multiple formats, including Excel and Google Sheets formats, and multiple cloud storage services, including Dropbox, Google Drive, Microsoft One-Drive, (S)FTP and email.
-Databridge interface allow regular CRM administrators to use the tool as well as your IT personnel or consultants.
+The tool handles duplicates automatically and supports multiple formats, including Excel and Google Sheets formats, and multiple cloud storage services, including Dropbox, Google Drive, Microsoft One-Drive, (S)FTP, and email.
+The Databridge interface allows regular CRM administrators to use the tool as well as your IT personnel or consultants.

 <!-- Referenced links -->
 [1]: tool-box.md